checkly/terraform-provider-checkly/docs/resources/check.md

 # checkly_check
-`checkly_check` allows users to manage checkly checks.
+`checkly_check` allows users to manage Checkly checks.
 Add a `checkly_check` resource to your resource file.

 ## Example Usage - API checks
 This first example is a very minimal **API check**.